fnproject/flow/docs/API.md

 ```
 The FnProject-CodeLocation is an opaque string.

-The completer returns a new `StageID` in the `FnProject-StageID` header.
+The flow service returns a new `StageID` in the `FnProject-StageID` header.
 ```
 HTTP/1.1 200 OK
 FnProject-StageID: 1
 ```

-### Runtime requests a function invocation via the completer
+### Runtime requests a function invocation via the flow service

 Invoke Function stages take an *httpreq* datum which encapsulates the invoked function's HTTP headers, method and body.
-The completer will then use this datum to create and send a request to fn upon successfully triggering this stage.
+The flow service will then use this datum to create and send a request to fn upon successfully triggering this stage.

 ```
 POST /graph/flow-abcd-12344/invokeFunction?functionId=/fnapp/somefunction/path